-The Court Services and Offender Supervision Agency (CSOSA) and Pretrial Services Agency for the District of Columbia (PSA), (or collectively, the Agency) recognize that there are effective methods to resolve workplace disputes other than reliance upon adversarial administrative processes.
-The Agency's Alternative Dispute Resolution (ADR) program emphasizes the voluntary use of ADR to resolve workplace disputes at the:
+Background The Court Services and Offender Supervision Agency (CSOSA) and Pretrial Services Agency for the District of Columbia (PSA), (or collectively, the Agency) recognize that there are effective methods to resolve workplace disputes other than reliance upon adversarial administrative processes.
+The Agency's Alternative Dispute Resolution (ADR) program emphasizes the voluntary use of ADR to resolve workplace disputes at the: • Earliest opportunity; • Lowest organizational level; • In a manner that assures the parties neutrality, fairness, and confidentiality.
+The Administrative Dispute Resolution Act (ADRA) was enacted in 1990 (P.L.

-- Earliest opportunity;

-- Lowest organizational level;

-- In a manner that assures the parties of neutrality and fairness; and

-- To the mutual satisfaction of all parties.

-The Administrative Dispute Resolution Act ("ADRA") was enacted in 1990 (P.L.
 101-552), and amended in 1996 (P.L.
 104-320).
 It requires federal agencies to promote the use of ADR.
 The Equal Employment Opportunity Commission's (EEOC) regulations at 29 C.F.R. § 1614.102 (b)(2) also require agencies to establish or make available an ADR program in conjunction with processing pre-complaints and formal complaints of discrimination.
 This Policy Statement (PS) governs the administration of the Agency's ADR program.

-Summary of Changes
+Summary of Changes Added a "Disclaimer" block for clarity and compliance.
+Updated language throughout the document to comply with executive orders.
+Relationship to other processes Engagement in the ADR process does not replace any legal or administrative avenues of redress available to employees or suspend the filing requirements for other dispute resolution processes.
+Therefore, it is incumbent on employees to take all necessary actions to preserve their rights.